SerhiyMakarenko/isc-kea-dockerized/README.md

 # General
+Kea is an IPv4 DHCP server developed by Internet Systems Consortium providing a very high-performance with PostgreSQL, MySQL and memfile backends.

-ISC Kea DHCP IPv4 server dockerized using ISC maintained packages to compensate lag behind official ISC releases for Debian 10 (Buster).
+This container provides the IPv4 DHCP server dockerized using ISC maintained packages to compensate lag behind official ISC releases for Debian 10 (Buster).

 # Usage
 To run container you need to execute command listed below: